OpenDreamKit/MathDataWorkshop/README.md

 - How to deal with [p-adic](https://gitlab.com/mathzeta2/zetalib/blob/master/zetalib/p-adic-examples.json)
 - Come up with a good name for the fourth kind of mathematical data (previously known as concrete/relational/...)
 - Think about recording provenance
+- Think about a journal of math datasets

 ### Interface